Skip to content

 spec.workspace.storageClassName cluster default StorageClass for the PVC

-spec.workspace.accessMode ReadWriteOnce PVC access mode
+spec.workspace.accessMode ReadWriteOnce PVC access mode (ReadWriteOnce or ReadWriteMany)

 The volume is named workspace in the pod spec.
 Init containers that need to pre-seed it should mount it by that name.